addanki-virinchi/Speech-to-Text-/README.md

 2. **Alternative: Use render.yaml** - This configuration file can also be used to set up your deployment.

 3. **Check Render logs** - If your deployment fails, check the logs for specific errors.

+### Microphone Access Issues

+If you're seeing "Microphone access is denied" errors:

+1. **Browser permissions** - When first using the app, your browser will ask for microphone access.
+Make sure to click "Allow".
+If you accidentally denied permission:
+   - **Chrome**: Click the lock/info icon in the address bar, then change the microphone setting to "Allow"
+   - **Firefox**: Click the lock icon, go to "Permissions" and enable microphone access
+   - **Safari**: Go to Safari Preferences > Websites > Microphone and allow access for the site

+2. **HTTPS requirement** - Browsers require HTTPS for microphone access.
+When running locally:
+   - With SSL: `flask run --cert=adhoc` (requires pyopenssl)
+   - Without SSL: Use localhost (http://127.0.0.1:5000) which browsers treat as secure
+   - Alternative: Use a secure tunnel like ngrok: `ngrok http 5000`

+3. **Device permissions** - Ensure your computer's system settings allow browser access to the microphone:
+   - **Windows**: Settings > Privacy > Microphone
+   - **macOS**: System Preferences > Security & Privacy > Privacy > Microphone
+   - **Linux**: Varies by distribution, check your sound settings

+4. **Try a different browser** - If one browser doesn't work, try Chrome, Firefox, or Edge

 ## Contributing